drillprop/pomodoro/readme.md

 ## Description

-Application is using authentication system and realtime database based on **firebase**.
+Application is using authentication system and firebase realtime database.
 Every signed user can track his statistics, manage tasks, configure duration of work intervals(known as _pomodoros_ or _tomatoes_) and breaks.

+### Why application playing silent sound when timer start?

+If you try this app on phone you will notice that when timer starts, the application will play silent sound.
+It's not a bug and it's completely intentional.
+Because of nature of PWA, right now, there is no way to wake up your phone and play alert when timer ends.
+That's why I decided to add blank sound to keep phone in some kind of "awake state".
+Even if you turn off your screen, **pomodoro** will ring the alarm when timer ends.

+Also, I know that, a much better solution would be just create native app, but i haven't tried any native technologies yet.

 ## Technologies